 So -- the centre of town.

 This word is used when we are talking of things being separated or removed from each other, or of something being ended.

-'He took the hat off the peg.' - He removed the hat from the peg.
+'She took the book off the shelf.' -- She removed the book from the shelf.

 We can say, 'Turn off at the next junction.'
-That is, leave this road.
+That is, leave this road at the next junction.

 Or, 'Switch off the computer.'
 That is, end your session on the computer.

 Or we could say, 'The King's head was cut off.'
 The king's head was removed from his body.